Daferia/walk-haven/README.md

    - General Welome page with a brief intro to the site.
    - Hero Image as well as a logo.

-### History of Video Gaming
+### Gallery

-+ Scroll snap on each generation
++ Collection of images taken mostly from Unsplash
- - this will have a summary of each generation as well as images of the the generation.
+ - random pictures of pets and people walking their dogs.

 ### Contact Section